GeorgesOatesLarsen/WebModLoader/docs/DesignSpec.md

 * The Operation Manager

 ## Mod Loaders
-Mod Loaders are instances of WebModLoader that have been provided the following:
+Mod Loaders are instances of WebModLoader that are eventually provided the following:
-* A web source adapter
 * A ModLoader Name
 * A set (possibly empty) of custom mod providers

-## Web Source Adapter
-The Web Source Adapter must provide two functions:
-* getInterceptedSources
-* loadModifiedSources
+* A pair of functions to retrieve and load target source code intended to be modded

+Once initialized, an instance of WebModLoader will attempt to begin the mod loading process

-The WebModLoader instance must be able to call `getInterceptedSources` at any time after initialization, and this function must return the full list of source-codes for the game or web service.
+The WebModLoader instance must be able to call `getTargetSources` at any time after initialization, and this function must return the full list of source-codes for the game or web service.
 This function can be async, and the WebModLoader instance will await its result.